artificialinc/nexus3-github-oauth-plugin/README.md

 1. A nexus role will be created for each repo they have access to.
 This allows for fine grained group control using nexus roles and permissions
 2. A base role can be added.
 This will be assigned to any user that has access to a repo in your specified organization.
 This allows broad access to any user who has access to one of your repos.
+  1. *Caveat:* If you configure the base role name to match a possible repository pattern, you can leave a security hole.
+Ex. base name: `github/base-role` if github had a repo named `base-role` anybody in that repo, would accidentally get our base permission.

 Example: